How We Track Your ROI

 Daily: Quick Updates (5-10 minutes)

-At the end of each outreach session:
+At the end of each outreach session, we:

-• Log any new responses in the tracker
+• Log any new responses

-• Update stages for any prospects who progressed
+• Update stages for prospects who progressed

 • Add notes on conversation substance